If you're looking for advice about traveling to the Amazon rainforest, check out tips for your first visit to the rainforest.

 The Amazon rainforest is broadly defined as the tropical forest in the Amazon river basin and adjacent lowlands in the northeastern part of South America.
 Combined, this area amounts to roughly 8 million square kilometers (3.1 million square miles) and covers some 40% of the South American continent, making it nearly the size of the United States.

 The Amazon rainforest includes parts of eight South American countries: Brazil, Bolivia, Peru, Ecuador, Colombia, Venezuela, Guyana, and Suriname, as well as French Guiana, a department of France.
-Nearly two-thirds of the Amazon rainforest lies in Brazil.
+More than three-fifths of the Amazon rainforest lies in Brazil.

 The Amazon is by far the world's biggest rainforest, covering more than twice the area of the Congo rainforest, which is the second biggest rainforest on the planet.